NVlabs/motion-policy-networks/README.md

 here.]()

 The inference script will simulate the rollout in PyBullet and visualize the perception with Meshcat.
-When you run the script, you the script will print URL that you can visit in the browser on your host machine to view the point cloud of the scene.
+When you run the script, it will print a URL that you can visit in the browser on your host machine to view the point cloud of the scene.